top of page

 • Fat that has fallen or is displaced

-• Loss of muscle tone in the lower face may create jowls
+• Loss of muscle tone in the lower face, which may create jowls

-• Loose skin and excess fatty deposits under the chin and jaw can make even a person of normal weight appear to have a double chin
+• Loose skin and excess fatty deposits under the chin and jaw, which can create the appearance of a double chin

 Ideal Candidates